 So, on a pretty regular basis and right before I start planning out content for upcoming launches, one of the very first things I do is take a look at how all the content I've been creating has been performing.

-I'm gathering data…though really it's not too scientific or precise, but what I do is go on an information gathering mission.
+I'm gathering data…though really it's not too scientific or precise, what I do is go on an information-gathering mission.

 After we go through my process, you can download this PDF to help you explore what your audience wants and come up with a Customer Wish List!
 A week's worth of tasks to get you playing detective.